Enabling Off-Policy Imitation Learning with Deep Actor Critic Stabilization: Formulation of Algorithm Objectives

-However, as discussed in Section \ref{sec:methodsimprovesampleeffi} , we can use a reparameterized, \textbf{deterministic policy} $\pi_\theta(s, z)$ that takes noise $z$ as a separate input (Lillicrap et al., 2015).
+However, as discussed in Section \ref{sec:methodsimprovesampleeffi} , we can use a reparameterized, \textbf{deterministic policy} $\pi_\theta(s, z)$ that takes noise $z$ as a separate input \cite{lillicrap2019continuouscontroldeepreinforcement}.
 This "deterministic" formulation (conditional on $z$) allows the gradients from the critic to flow directly to the actor, resulting in the following gradient update:

 The primary advantage of this reparameterized actor is twofold.
 First, it preserves stochasticity for exploration by treating noise as an input to the network.
 Second, by applying a tanh activation to the actor's output layer, the action is naturally bounded.
 This output can then be scaled to match the environment's specific action limits, guaranteeing that all generated actions are feasible.